The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Introduction

-We assume an effective interaction Lagrangian where the flavor-changing vector ($g_V^{\alpha\beta}$) and axial ($g_A^{\alpha\beta}$) couplings carry CP-violating phases.
-This creates a phenomenological difference that is not suppressed by the neutrino mass.
-For flavor-changing transitions ($\alpha \neq \beta$), the Hermitian structure of the Lagrangian combined with the Majorana condition acts as a strict mathematical filter.
-If we define the effective vector FCNC coupling as $g_V^{\alpha\beta} = |g| e^{i\phi}$: \begin{itemize} \item A \textbf{Dirac neutrino} interacts via the full modulus $|g_V^{\alpha\beta}|^2$, and its inclusive cross-section is dominated by the Standard Model interference in the diagonal channel. \item A \textbf{Majorana neutrino} identically decouples from the diagonal SM vector interaction, but couples to the FCNC transitions \textit{exclusively} through the purely imaginary, CP-violating vector component, $\operatorname{Im}(g_V^{\alpha\beta})$. \end{itemize}
+\item A \textbf{Dirac neutrino} interacts via the full modulus $|g_V^{\alpha\beta}|^2$, and its inclusive cross-section is dominated by the Standard Model interference in the diagonal channel. \item A \textbf{Majorana neutrino}, as $\phi$ is fixed to $\pm \pi/2$, identically decouples from the diagonal SM vector interaction as mandated by the PDMCT, but couples to the new FCNC transitions \textit{exclusively} through a purely imaginary, CP-violating vector component. \end{itemize} This leads to a distinct phenomenological signature for inclusive scattering measurements where the outgoing neutrino flavor is not detected.

-This leads to a generalized version of the confusion theorem for inclusive scattering measurements where the outgoing neutrino flavor is not detected.
-The distinguishability parameter becomes the CP phase $\phi$ rather than the mass $m_\nu$.
-In the limit of maximal CP violation ($\phi \to \pi/2$), the Majorana FCNC cross-section becomes maximally accessible, whereas in the CP-conserving limit, the neutral vector FCNC contribution vanishes entirely.

 In Section II, we develop the formalism for the effective Majorana flavor-changing couplings.
 Section III presents the calculation of the inclusive differential cross-sections for $\nu-e$ scattering and CE$\nu$NS.
 Finally, in Section IV, we discuss the experimental implications for current and future detectors such as COHERENT and DUNE.